ClinVar Miner

 Fulgent Genetics, Fulgent Genetics RCV002482916 SCV002796304 uncertain significance Ectopia lentis 1, isolated, autosomal dominant; Marfan syndrome; MASS syndrome; Stiff skin syndrome; Weill-Marchesani syndrome 2, dominant; Acromicric dysplasia; Geleophysic dysplasia 2; Progeroid and marfanoid aspect-lipodystrophy syndrome 2021-12-17 criteria provided, single submitter clinical testing

-All of Us Research Program, National Institutes of Health RCV002288522 SCV004844932 uncertain significance Marfan syndrome 2023-11-30 criteria provided, single submitter clinical testing This missense variant replaces glutamic acid with lysine at codon 2667 of the FBN1 protein.
-Computational prediction suggests that this variant may not impact protein structure and function (internally defined REVEL score threshold <= 0.5, PMID: 27666373).
+All of Us Research Program, National Institutes of Health RCV002288522 SCV004844932 uncertain significance Marfan syndrome 2024-07-10 criteria provided, single submitter clinical testing This missense variant replaces glutamic acid with lysine at codon 2667 of the FBN1 protein.
+Computational prediction tools indicate that this variant has a neutral impact on protein structure and function.
 To our knowledge, functional studies have not been reported for this variant.
-This variant has been reported in homozygosity in an individual from a consanguineous Algerian family, who had clinical features of Marfan syndrome (PMID: 27582083).
-The proband's heterozygous father and daughter had aortic dilation, while the heterozygous mother was unaffected (PMID: 27582083).
-This variant has also been reported in a case of fetal demise with multiple anomalies (PMID: 33100332).
+This variant has been reported in homozygosity in an individual from a consanguineous family, who had clinical features of Marfan syndrome (PMID: 27582083).
+The individual's heterozygous parent and sibling had aortic dilation, while the other heterozygous parent was unaffected (PMID: 27582083).
+This variant has also been reported in a case of fetal demise with multiple anomalies (PMID: 33100332) and in an individual affected with dilated cardiomyopathy (PMID: 37904629).
 This variant has been identified in 9/281854 chromosomes in the general population by the Genome Aggregation Database (gnomAD).
 The available evidence is insufficient to determine the role of this variant in disease conclusively.
 Therefore, this variant is classified as a Variant of Uncertain Significance.

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.